CodingbyDan/co-op_buddy-up/README.md

 <h3>Target Audience:</h3>
 <p>The target audience for CoBu would be anyone looking to find people to join for co-op sessions, or to form sessions that others could ask to join.
 This would help to encourage teamwork, tactics and cut down negative experiences that can arise by joining random sessions.

 Ideally, there would be a way to create sessions and describe the kind of team that you're looking to form.
-Once others are accpeted, a private group chat would allow the team to communicate before/after starting any sessions.</p>
+Once others are accepted, a private group chat would allow the team to communicate before/after starting any sessions.</p>

+<h3>Limitations:</h3>
+<p>While I would love to implement all the features, I don't think I currently have the knowledge to add them, so the first thing I will build is the blog or "Mission Board" to keep in theme with the gaming focus.
+If I can add drop-down menus, when the post is made the poster could add the play style and platform, and (hopefully) the playstyle could be colour coded as a visual representation, so Relaxed = Green / Regular = Blue / Competetive = Red.</p>

 <br>
 <h2>User Stories</h2>